Wayfair workers plan walkout to protest furniture sales to migrant detention facilities

 Organizers claim the company is selling beds and furniture to a government contractor that runs the migrant facilities.

-More than 500 employees signed a petition to get the company to end all business with the contractor but Wayfair’s leadership apparently denied their request.
+Although more than 500 employees signed a petition to get the company to end all business with the contractor, Wayfair’s leadership apparently denied their request.

-Anu Silam, an employee of Wayfair, plans to take part in the walkout.
+Wayfair employee Anu Silam says he plans to take part in the walkout.

 “We don’t want to deny these kids at the border who don’t have the proper living materials, they don’t have the beds,” he told 7NEWS.
 “I think we want to supply that to them but I think we want to do that in a way that it doesn’t look like were profiting off someone else’s troubles and instead we’re actually helping people prosper and maybe donating that money to an organization that can help them out.”